-It’s a ridiculous steal for the $25 I paid for it, and I believe it’s still an easy buy up to the ~$35 MSRP, where it starts to overlap with Knob Creek 9 Year Small Batch and the lower end of Knob Creek 9 Year Single Barrel.
+It’s a ridiculous steal for the $25 I paid for it, and I believe it’s still an easy buy up to the ~$35 MSRP, where it starts to overlap with Knob Creek 9 Year Small Batch.
+It used to overlap with the bottom end of Knob Creek 9 Year Single Barrel, but that skyrocketed in price lately.
 This Single Barrel is a massive step up from Jim Beam White and is worth the upcharge for the upgraded experience (if you can afford it of course).

 That said, Jim Beam Single Barrel isn’t so complex or rich, but it’s not an issue when you consider what this is – a high quality $30-40 mid-range bourbon.
 Price doesn’t factor into the rating, so it’s just an observation and I’m certainly glad that Jim Beam added the higher ABV version.